-Stomach problems seem to be one of the most common issues that people complain about, and one of the most over-medicated.
+Digestive problems seem to be one of the most common ailments people complain about; and one of the most medicated.
 Then again, it’s easier to take a pill and make the pain go away than to figure out the root cause of the pain right?

 There is an issue that is rarely talked about linked to poor dietary choices, and it is regarding how our stomach properly functions and helps to break down the food we eat into the tiny nutrients we actually need to live.
 See?
 This is important stuff if you’re the kind of being that needs nutrients to survive…

 An underactive stomach (or Hypochlorhydria) does not produce enough hydrochloric acid, and thus does not produce enough digestive enzymes to properly digest food.

 An underactive stomach will mess with how your colon functions, leading to constipation.
 It also throws off your body’s absorption of all vitamins and minerals like calcium, magnesium, chromium, iodine, iron, manganese, potassium, selenium, and zinc.
 An underactive stomach can also hinder the absorption of protein, leading to a protein deficiency.
 It can also lead to a deficiency of essential fatty acids.

 If you suffer from allergies, an underactive stomach may also be to blame for that.
 A sufficient amount of HCl is necessary to keep bacteria that live in your colon from moving up the small intestine, and an inadequate amount of HCl can lead harmful bacteria strains to multiply in areas of the intestine they’re not supposed to be, which will continue to hinder digestion and absorption, and potentially irritate and inflame the intestines, leading to hyperpermeability and causing allergic reactions to food.